Zentrik/TVC/README.md

-# DEPRECATED PROJECT, WILL BE UPDATED IN 2021 TO WORKING CONTROLLER
+# DEPRECATED PROJECT, WILL BE UPDATED IN 2021 TO WORKING GNC SCHEME
-# TVC
-Quaternion 6DOF.slx is a simulink simulation of the rocket attempting to maintain an upright position during flight.

-Tune2.slx is for tuning PID values.

-Main.cpp is an implementation in arduino for the bluepill (stm32f103c8t6).It should work with arduinos, just copy paste the contents into the arduino ide or whichever you prefer

-Using [utility header files](https://github.com/adafruit/Adafruit_BNO055/tree/master/utility) from adafuit bno055 library for quaternion class.

 # Recommended Watching